serenity-is/docs/tutorials/movies/movies.md

 </appsettings>
 ```

-> Serene 1.5.4 and later will have this by default, so you may not have this issue
+> Serene 1.5.4 and later will have this by default, so you might not experience this issue

 ### Adding Several Movie Entries